Global Portfolio of Origins

 Sumatra

-This coffee is produced by smallholder farmers across rural Sumatran communities, where coffee is cultivated on modest plots and processed using traditional methods.
 Cherries are often hand-pulped and fermented locally before undergoing wet-hulling (Giling Basah), a regional process in which parchment is removed at higher moisture levels.
-Combined with Sumatra’s humid climate, this method contributes to the region’s signature profile and tea-like finish, while careful hand-sorting ensures Grade 1 quality standards.
+Combined with Sumatra’s humid climate, this method contributes to the region’s signature profile, while careful hand-sorting ensures Grade 1 quality standards.

 Kintamani Highlands · Central Bali, Indonesia